axocomm/lambda.codes/resources/pages/about/experience.md

 related to the web application component and reporting framework of SevOne NMS, particularly with C++, PHP, and JavaScript (vanilla, ExtJS, jQuery).
-I also worked on diagnosing and fixing issues with appliance clustering (namely problems adding peers), licencing, browser compatibility, and MySQL replication.
+I also worked on diagnosing and fixing issues with appliance clustering (namely problems adding peers), licensing, browser compatibility, and MySQL replication.

 I returned to SevOne part time for the fall term and transferred to the Honey Badgers, who deal almost exclusively with fixing defects.